Germany's Schaeuble advocates leap in euro integration

 Merkel has previously said she would like the EU’s December summit to agree a date for the start of a convention.

+The idea recalls the 100-plus strong gathering of EU lawmakers set up in 2001 - inspired by the Philadelphia Convention that led to the adoption of the U.S. federal constitution - charged with preparing a European charter.

+The document that emerged was rejected by French and Dutch voters in 2005 and a watered down version ended up forming the basis of the EU’s Lisbon Treaty, which is in force today.

-Many member states, recalling the lengthy disputes and setbacks before the EU’s current Lisbon treaty came into force, are reluctant to start more institutional reform.
+Many member states, recalling the lengthy disputes and setbacks that preceded the Lisbon treaty’s entry into force, are reluctant to embark on another process of institutional reform.

 But Germany believes a much closer fiscal and political union is needed to ensure the success of painful economic reforms and the long-term survival of the euro currency.

-Additional reporting by Andreas Rinke and Michelle Martin, Writing by Gareth Jones, Editing by Noah Barkin/David Stamp
+Additional reporting by Andreas Rinke, Writing by Gareth Jones, Editing by Noah Barkin/Ruth Pitchford